grew-nlp/grew_doc/content/gallery/flat.md

 ![C6_120_example](/gallery/flat/_build/C6_120_example.svg)

 Our rule is not strict enough.
-We have to put more restriction in the pattern part.
+We have to put more restriction in the request part.
 If we require that `N1` and `N2` are two consecutive words, the rule is:

 ```grew